fredwall59/fred-wall-intro/README.md

 # Hi, I'm Fred Wall 🤝

 I currently work as a Business Intelligence Analyst and I've always had a huge passion for all things sports.
-I want to use this portfolio as a way to build sports analytics projects at the intersection of data, statistics, betting markets, and sports.
+I want to use this portfolio as a way to build sports analytics projects that try to answer interesting questions at the intersection of data, statistics, betting markets, and sports.

 ## What I work with
 - **SQL** — BigQuery, complex aggregations and window functions